Identity Theft is one of the fastest-growing crimes in the World

 - Don’t give out your PIN or write them on your credit cards or ATM cards

-- Keep a list or photocopy all credit and identification cards you carry with you, including front and back, so that you can quickly call the issuers to inform them about missing or stolen cards
+- Keep a list or photocopy of all credit and identification cards you carry with you, including front and back, so that you can quickly call the issuers to inform them about missing or stolen cards

 - Protect your mother’s maiden name, especially when using family tree tracers and genealogy service websites.
 Maiden names are often used as passwords to access accounts over the telephone